-- labelwidget: The widget that is to be used for the label is represented by this option.
+- labelwidget: This option represents the widget that is to be used for the label.
 If there is no value specified, the text is used for the label by the frame.

 - padx: This option represents the padding of the widget that is horizontal.

 - pady: This option represents the padding of the widget that is vertical.